ramyakrishna02/Association-Rules/README.md

 # Association Rules
-Association rules are a type of data mining technique that can discover interesting patterns and relationships among items in a dataset.
-They are often used for market basket analysis, which is the process of finding what products customers tend to buy together.
+Association rules are a data mining technique used to find patterns in large datasets, revealing associations between items or events.
+These rules are often used in applications like market basket analysis, recommendation systems, and fraud detection.
+They consist of two key metrics: support (measuring itemset frequency) and confidence (measuring the strength of associations).

-For example, an association rule might be “if a customer buys bread and butter, they are likely to buy eggs as well”.
+For example, an association rule might be “Customers who order a pizza tend to add garlic bread to their order”.

-Association rules can be measured by metrics such as support, confidence, and lift, which indicate how frequent and reliable the rules are.
-There are different algorithms for generating association rules, such as Apriori, Eclat, and FPGrowth.
+Algorithms like Apriori and FP-growth are commonly employed to discover these rules.
+Association rules help businesses optimize strategies, improve recommendations, and identify hidden relationships in their data.

 ## Implementation
 - Importing the Libraries and Reading the dataset